atlan-antillia/EfficientDet-AutoAnnotation-Tool/README.md

 We use the efficientdet-d0 pretraiend model to train a custom dataset,

 <h2><a name="1.2">1.2.
 Create a project</a></h2>
-As an simple example, we create a project <b>Signals</b> which contains a images dataset of pedestrian and traffic signals.<br>
+As an simple example, we create a project <b>Signals</b> which contains an images dataset of pedestrian and traffic signals.<br>
 Please run <a href="./ProjectCreator.py">ProjectCreator.py</a> in your local repository.<br>
 Usage:
 <pre>